smolak/ts-2/docs/ARCHITECTURE.md

 ---

-This architecture document provides the technical foundation for building and scaling the BookmarkFlow platform with modern technologies and best practices.
+This architecture document provides the technical foundation for building and scaling the LinkDeck platform with modern technologies and best practices.